richgel999/random_pngs/README.md

 # random_pngs
 A collection of 2,943 random PNG test files for validation and fuzzing purposes, generating with [lodepng](https://lodev.org/lodepng/).

-Please note that lodepng's PNG encoder is highly aggressive about optimizing the colortype/bpp/used PNG features used for encoding, so the colortype/bpp/etc. in the filename only indicates the options the generation code passed into lodepng.
-Also, the TRNS chunk isn't always used when it's indicated in the filename.
-I'm working on fixing this.
+Please note that lodepng's PNG encoder is highly aggressive about optimizing the colortype/bpp/used PNG features used for encoding.
+I disabled lodepng encoder's "auto_convert" option when generating these PNG's, but I can't guarantee that the filename attributes and the used PNG always match.
+This is a work in progress, but I hope others find this useful.
+I will release the cpp test app that generates this set soon.

 The filename format is: